Forest-Protocols/provider-template/docs/how-to-sync-repository.md

 ### 5. Additional Note for Providers

-If you are a **Provider**, you should follow the same steps but use your **base provider template repository address** instead of the one listed in the examples above.
+If you are a standalone **Provider**, you should follow the same steps but use your **base provider template repository address** instead of the one listed in the examples above.